 Étienne Normandin is the manager of the Ouellet-Robert Entomological Collection.
-Along with ensuring the longevity, growth, and accessibility of the collection, he helps supervise and coordinate other lab personnel and participates in preparing and presenting entomology teaching materials for the courses Entomology BIO2440 and Insect Systematics BIO3441/6441.
+Along with ensuring the longevity, growth, and accessibility of the collection, he helps supervise and coordinate other lab personnel and participates in preparing and presenting entomology teaching materials.
 He is particularly keen on bees (Apoidea – Wikipedia). Étienne is author of a magnificent guide to the insects and other terrestrial arthropods of Quebec: a must have for entomologists of any linguistic persuasion!

 Peter Harper was honorary curator of aquatic insects until his death in April 2019.
 He was the curator of the collection from 1971 until his retirement from the university in 2004.
 His research specialty was on the taxonomy and diversity of aquatic insects, especially of stoneflies (Plecoptera – Wikipedia).
 He is missed by the entomological community of Quebec.